Lightning-Flow-Scanner/lightning-flow-scanner-vsce/README.md

 ## Contributing

-Lightning Flow Health Check is a free and open source initiative and can benefit hugely from your contribution(s).
+The Lightning Flow Scanner is a free and open source initiative and can benefit hugely from your contribution(s).
 Please consider getting engaged by giving us feedback or leaving a review if you use the extension.